 Think: purpose first and consider getting MDR experts on board early!

 * Please note that this post does not claim completeness and comes without guarantee.
-It serves informational purposes only.
-By the time you read it – it may be May 2021.
+It is intended to create awareness and serves informational purposes only.
+By the time you read it – it may be October 2021.
+Make sure to stay informed as legislation and applicable law are constantly evolving.